 How do responsible and ethical investments perform?

-There’s sometimes a misconception that investing responsibly or ethically means accepting a lower financial return.
+There’s sometimes a misconception that investing ethically means accepting a lower financial return.
 But in many cases, this is simply not true.

 In fact, there is a growing body of evidence that shows super funds and investment funds that take an ethical and responsible approach often perform better than their peers.